ux3d/3DGlobalUnitySDK/README.md

 | Dolly zoom         | Mimics a dolly zoom effect.                                                                                                  |
 | View offset scale  | Scales the view disparity (e.g pushes 3d cameras closer together/ further apart).                                            |

-### Calibration files

-These files are used to calibrate the 3d effect for the connected display.
-It always has to be set for this plugin to work properly.
-It only accepts txt files.
-For this plugin to work properly you have to use the calibration file corresponding to your 3d Global display.

-You can find calibration files in the "Multiview Display Calibrations" folder of this repository.

-If you want to use the diorama mode you have to set the "Calibration Path" parameter the folder with the 3d Global calibration files (e.g. C:\Users\Public\Documents\3D Global\calibrations).
-This is necessary since head tracking requires calibration files specific to each individual display (multiview mode works with a single calibration file shared across all displays of the same type).

 ### Scene scale factor

 The plugin is build to work in a 1:1 scale with the display.
 This value can be used to scale the plugin to fit larger scenes.
 It scales the camera position, the field of view of the cameras, etc.